 Affiliation Score Criteria: Only humans qualify for this affiliation because Dragon Island is an insular place with no elves, dwarves or other humanoids.
 Most grew up here, but you could also establish an affiliation with Dragon Island if you spend years here as an adult.

-Criterion Affiliation Score Modifier
+Criterion Affilia ation Score Modifier

 Character level +1/2 PC's level

 Speak Draconic +2

 Sorcerer +2

 10 or more ranks in Ride +1

-Donate 20,000 gp in treasure to the hoard

-of a Dragon Island dragon +1
+Donate 20,000 gp in treasure to the ho of a Dragon Island dragon oard +1

+Titles, Benefits, and Duties: You'll learn from your draconic teachers, but the most thrilling reward of affiliation with Dragon Island is the chance to take wing with a friendly dragon as your flying steed.
+Doing so isn't easy; raising your affiliation score on Dragon Island is difficult.

+There are many more humans than

 On Dragon Island, humans and dragons live together in harmony do than fly around with humans on their backs.
 Those who become dragonspeakers imbibe a ritual draught containing dragon blood; this liquid lengthens the human life span and makes the dragons more likely to regard you as a suitable rider.
 But only the best dragonspeakers are offered the ritual that turns them into dragonriders, who are able to command a dragon for as long as it takes a moon to wax and then wane into nothingness.
 The greatest heroes of Dragon Island mystically bond with their mounts, creating an ongoing relationship between willing steed and rider.
 Affiliation Score Title: Benefits and Duties 3 or lower Not affiliated or junior member with no benefits.
 4-10 Dragon Island Native: +2 circumstance bonus on attempts to influence the attitude of Dragon Island residents.
 Your age categories (see page 109 of the Player's Handbook ) become twice as long, although you don't revert to a younger age category.
 11-15 Dragonspeaker: +4 bonus on saving throws against a dragon's frightful presence. +2 racial bonus on Knowledge (arcana) and Knowledge (history) checks.
 15-22 Dragonrider: +4 racial bonus on Ride checks when riding a dragon.
 23-29 Dragonknight: If you take the Leadership feat, you can have a dragon cohort.
 30 or higher Dragonmaster: +8 racial bonus on Ride checks when riding a dragon. +8 circumstance bonus on attempts to influence the attitude of Dragon Island residents.
 Immune to the frightful presence of dragons.
-Your age categories (see page 109 of the Player's Handbook ) become four times as long, although you don't revert to a younger age category.
+Your age categories (see page 109 of the Player's Handbook) become four times as long, although you don't revert to a younger age category.
 Executive Powers: Holiday, law, mint, war.